Valen-Systems-Inc/core/README.md

 Interested builders and aspiring Valen Systems developers are welcome to experiment, sharpen the interface, and open pull requests.

-All issues in repo are directly correlated to actual production issues, so the pathway is clear:
+All issues in this OSS repo are directly correlated to actual production issues, so the pathway is clear:

 fix issues here in PRs - if they got merged here, they likely got merged